-Islands represent the greatest concentration of both biodiversity and species extinctions.
-Island species are incredibly unique, yet they are highly vulnerable to novel disturbances.
-Invasive species are a leading cause of extinctions on islands and of biodiversity loss globally.
-As the threats of extinctions are highest on islands, so are our opportunities to save species at-risk.
-We will lose island species forever, unless we act to save them now.
+Invasive species, which primarily spread around the globe via human transportation systems, are a leading cause of extinctions on islands and biodiversity loss globally.
+As the threats of extinctions are highest on islands, so are our opportunities to save species at risk.
+We must act now to save island species before they are lost forever.

-We envision a future in which our world’s most at-risk island animals, plants, ecosystems, and communities are thriving, safeguarded from damaging invasive species and thus more resilient to other emergent conservation threats.
+We envision a future in which our world’s most at-risk island animals, plants, ecosystems, and communities are thriving, safeguarded from damaging invasive species, and thus more resilient to other emergent conservation threats.

 Invasive species removal is one of the most impactful interventions available today for protecting island ecosystems.
 This is why we are inspired to partner with individuals like you and other organizations.
 Together, we can make a measurable difference on Earth—we can prevent extinctions.